cosmos/cosmos-sdk/docs/glossary.rst

 Handler
 -------

+Transaction processing in the SDK is defined through ``Handler`` functions:

+A handler takes a context and a transaction and returns a result.
+All information necessary for processing a transaction should be available in the context.

+- **Handler**:
+- **FeeHandler**: application runs to handle fees
+- **AnteHandler**: handler that checks and increments sequence numbers, checks signatures and deducts fees from the first signer.

+While the context holds the entire application state (all referenced from the root MultiStore), a particular handler only needs a particular kind of access to a particular store (or two or more).
+Access to stores is managed using capabilities keys and mappers.
+When a handler is initialized, it is passed a key or mapper that gives it access to the relevant stores.

 The ABCI interface is handled by ``app``, which translates these data structures into an internal format that is more convenient, but unable to travel over the wire.
 The basic interface for any code that modifies